AkshitaJha/WiNLP/README.md

 Here we provide a dataset of tweets that were annotated for detecting benevolent sexism.

-The file `benevolent_sexist.txt` contains Tweet ID's of tweets that exhibit benevolent sexism.
+The file `benevolent_tweets.txt` contains Tweet ID's of tweets that exhibit benevolent sexism.

 If you use this dataset, please cite using: